fabio-rodriguez/dataqualitySCP/README.md

 # How to use

-The Fault Detection and Offset Prediction over sensors of the is a process with many steps.
-First a llist sensor values for an instant of time must be given: Irradiance, Flow, Ambient Temperature, Inlet Temperature and Outlet Temperature.
-Then, the program will detect which sensor is faulty and predicts the correct value for the sensor, so it predicts the Offset Error of the sensor.
+For Fault Detection and Value Prediction over sensors requiere a list of sensor values for an instant of time: Irradiance, Flow, Ambient Temperature, Inlet Temperature and Outlet Temperature.
+Then, the program will detect which sensor is faulty and will predict the correct value of the sensor, this way the Offset Error of the sensor can be obtained.

-In this initial release of the project just the prediction part is integrated.
-So the program, given the list of sensor inputs will predict the correct value of each sensor and the Offset Error in each case.

-First the installed package must be imported:
+First, the installed package must be imported:

 > \>\>\> import dataqualitySCP as dq

+The algorithm receive two different kind of inputs:

+1. List of values for each sensor (Simple Prediction)

+2. One path to a data set file and one path to an output folder (Data Set Prediction)

-To test the package the \__exe__ function must be called and the sensors input values must be manually inserted.
+In the first case, the 'process_sensors' function must be called and the input values of sensors must be inserted.
 For example:

-> \>\>\> dq.\__exe__()\
+> \>\>\> dq.process_sensors(irr=300, flow=6, tamb=40, tin=120, tout=140)\
-> Irradiance: 300\
-> Flow: 12\
-> Ambient Temperature: 30\
-> Inlet Temperature: 150\
-> Outlet Temperature: 160

-Then, the program will print the Predictions and the Errors.
+Then, the program will print the Detection, Predictions and OFFSET per sensor.

+In the second case,

 Example of the possible input values for sensors are given in the 'data' folder.